MushtaqSafie/Authentication/README.md

 `User.prototype.validPassword()` is custom function for our User model.
 This will check if an unhashed password entered by the user can be compared to the hashed password stored in our database.

-`User.addHook()` is another function with two parametter, that is defining automatic methods that run during various phases of the User Model lifecycle
+`User.addHook()` is sequelize function with two parametter, that is defining automatic methods that run during various phases of the User Model lifecycle
 In this case, before a User is created, we will automatically hash their password

+For more information about sequelize hooks vist [Sequelize Hooks](https://sequelize.org/master/manual/hooks.html)

+Finally at the end we return the User as module.exports.

 ### Server.js
 ```javascript